Last updated: March 2, 2023

 Cloud EDI for Enterprises

 Enterprises often have complex B2B integration challenges that they cannot tackle with traditional EDI tools.
-Often, they need to connect hundreds if not thousands trading partners/data sources, and in that case, they need to deal with a vast variety of systems and applications.
-The on-boarding time needs to be as short as possible.
+Often, they need to connect hundreds if not thousands of trading partners/data sources, and in that case, they need to deal with a wide variety of systems and applications.
+The onboarding time needs to be as short as possible.
 They will also need to tackle the different data formats – take care of the data mapping and translation.
 Some may require validation and enrichment solutions to ensure that they always have accurate data at their disposal.

 Cloud EDI for SMEs

 Often, some of their enterprise trading partners (e.g., companies like Walmart or Amazon) require SMEs to communicate with them through EDI.
 In this case, cloud EDI can be a suitable solution instead of web-EDI.
-Cloud EDI can connect the SME’s API interface (e.g., a REST API) to even the most legacy EDI solutions, thus the two parties will be able to exchange messages with each other.
+Cloud EDI can connect the SME’s API interface (e.g., a REST API) to even the most legacy EDI solutions.
+Thus, the two parties will be able to exchange messages with each other.

 Benefits of Cloud EDI

-Cloud EDI also comes with most of the benefits of cloud computing whether it’s a large complex B2B integration project or a simple connection between trading partners for exchanging certain types of messages.
+Cloud EDI also comes with most of the benefits of cloud computing, whether it’s a large complex B2B integration project or a simple connection between trading partners for exchanging certain types of messages.

 Updating the method of communication with your business-to-business network can help you to overcome the lack of real-time information, inconsistent data, complex messaging flows and connectivity, manual and paper-based processes, and high administrative costs.

-It will increase the efficiency of your operations, improve end-to-end visibility across your ecosystem, and helps to promote collaboration and relationship with your network.
+So, it will increase the efficiency of your operations, improve end-to-end visibility across your ecosystem, and helps to promote collaboration and relationship with your network.